 - Scrum often leads to scope creep, due to the lack of a definite end-date

 - The chances of project failure are high if individuals aren't very committed or cooperative

 - Adopting the Scrum framework in large teams is challenging

 - The framework can be successful only with experienced team members

 - Daily meetings sometimes frustrate team members

-- If any team member leaves the project in the middle, it has a huge negative impact on the project
+- If any team member leaves in the middle of a project, it can have a huge negative impact on the project

 - Quality is hard to implement, until the team goes through aggressive testing process